Data science I

 tabelle = pd.read_csv("../data/frankfurt_weather.csv", parse_dates=["time"], index_col="time", sep=",", na_values="")

-• The parse_dates argument tells Python to interpret the values in the time column as dates
+argument tells Python to interpret the values in thetime

-• The index_col argument tells it to use this column as index.
+argument tells it to use this column as index. - The

-• The sep argument tells it which character it should use for separating columns
+argument tells it which character it should use for separating columns - The

-• The na_values argument tells pandas, which values should be interpreted as NaN (missing) values.
-In our case, missing values are just blank cells ("")
+argument tells pandas, which values should be interpreted as NaN (missing) values.
+In our case, missing values are just blank cells (""

 pandas has many more readers for a variety of file types, e.g. Excel, SQL, HDF, HTML, etc. The full list of supported file types and the respective readers can be found here.